mrwingkong/portix-linux/README.md

 - Designed for portability — works great from a USB stick as a full installed system

 Originally built to run on **Lenovo ThinkPad X1 2-in-1 Aura Edition (Intel Core Ultra) Laptop**.
-Also run's well on a vast array of 64-bit hardware, tested on various laptops, desktops and macbooks.
+Also run's well on a vast array of 64-bit hardware, tested on various laptops, desktops and macbook.
 Take your operating system where ever you go.
 (Please Note: some unusual Wi-Fi cards (e.g. certain Broadcom chips in MacBooks) may need extra drivers.)

 ### Support